donghanmath/naesungmath-js/README.md

 [![image](https://nodei.co/npm/naesungmath.png?downloads=true&stars=true)](https://nodei.co/npm/naesungmath/)

+# Update 3.0
+- Switch to a Typescript to increase readability when using code.
+- Modify code to work automatically.
+-

 ## Contributing

-Issue 와 Pull Request는 검토 후 과감히 수용합니다.

 Review and accept Issue and Pull Request boldly.

-문의는 minseo0388@daum.net 또는 129dot03@kakao.com으로 하면 됩니다.

 For more information, contact minseo0388@daum.net or 129dot03@kakao.com.

-## npm package 배포
+## npm package

-npmjs.org에 `Naesungmath`로 배포됩니다.

 Published as `Naesungmath` at npmjs.org

-최신 버전은 `2.1.0` 입니다.

-The latest version is `2.1.0`.
+The latest version is `3.0.1`.

 ### Add package